mjhoffm2/ReactTrainingTutorial/Part-5-%2D-Bundling-for-Production.md

     You can limit the size of your bundles by using import() or require.ensure to lazy load some parts of your application.
     For more info visit https://webpack.js.org/guides/code-splitting/
 ```

+Although webpack is still warning us about the size of our bundle, it is still a vast improvement compared to what it was before.
+Additional steps that we could take include:
+ - Include only the bootstrap css that we need, instead of the entire 140kb+ stylesheet.
+ - Split our bundle.js into two or more bundles, such as a bundle for our application code and a bundle for our 'vendor' code such as react and redux.

+## Download Source
+https://dev.azure.com/echeloncons/_git/Slack Training App?version=GBPart-5